bennyLCK/tp/docs/UserGuide.md

 * If `INDEX` exceeds the number of articles in the displayed database, an error message is printed.
 * `INDEX` should be a positive integer, if not, an error message will be printed.
 * The matching of articles to persons is based on the person's name.
-    * It is case insensitive. (e.g. `john` as an interviewee or contributor in the article will match `John` in the address book).
+    * It is case-insensitive. (e.g. `john` as an interviewee or contributor in the article will match `John` in the address book).
     * It is a full word match. (e.g. `John` as an interviewee or contributor in the article will not match `Johnny` or `John Doe` in the address book).

 Examples: